 Best Herbs for Opiate Withdrawal, Tapering, and PAWS

 Using herbs for opiate withdrawal symptoms has become very popular.
-The top 2 opiate withdrawal supplements on the market, Calm Support (Read review…) and Elimidrol (Read review…), contain a concentrated mixture of herbs, amino acids, vitamins, minerals, and other nutrients that have been shown to be effective at reducing symptoms of acute withdrawal, tapering, and PAWS.
+The top opiate withdrawal supplement on the market, Calm Support, contains a concentrated mixture of herbs, amino acids, vitamins, minerals, and other nutrients that have been shown to be effective at reducing symptoms of acute withdrawal, tapering, and PAWS.

 As I read posts in Facebook groups and online forums, I see many individuals writing about their experiences using herbal remedies for opiate addiction recovery.
 The information is spreading, as more and more opioid-users are benefiting from nature’s plentiful array of healing herbs.
 Whether you’re going through acute withdrawal, post-acute withdrawal, or tapering off opioids, the following list of herbs can be used to treat your symptoms naturally and effectively.